devMikeUA/vscode_mikrotik_routeros_script/README.md

 ## Release Notes

+### 2022.9.2
+- Add some RouterOS 7 syntax highlighting.
+- Fix some syntax highlighting.
+To be continue ;)

 ### 2018.8.2
 - Modify snippet (add new).

 ### 2018.8.1
 - Fix some syntax highlighting.

 ### 2018.8.0
 - First release.